-This light Lemon Panna Cotta is the perfect early spring dessert, it’s no-bake, super simple, and you can make it dairy free with coconut milk!
+This light Lemon Panna Cotta is the perfect early spring dessert, it’s no-bake, super simple, and easy to adjust for dairy free and vegan!

 I knew one of the first things I was going to make once the weather turned warm was a panna cotta.
 I discovered it last year and fell in love with the smooth, silky texture.
 Panna cotta, or cooked cream, is an old treat from the mountains of northern Italy, where the cream is so spectacular it’s been eaten as a dessert all by itself for generations.
 This lemon version is super tangy with the zest and juice of 2 lemons.
 It’s the perfect backdrop for a cluster of fresh fruit and an edible blossom or two, and therefore the perfect dessert for an occasion like Mother’s Day, a spring shower, or a just because romantic dinner.